nrfconnect/sdk-nrf/doc/nrf/gs_testing.rst

 How to connect with LTE Link Monitor
 ************************************

-To connect to nRF9160-based boards (for example, the nRF9160 DK or Nordic Thingy:91), you can also use `LTE Link Monitor`_, which is implemented in `nRF Connect for Desktop`_.
+To connect to nRF9160-based kits (for example, the nRF9160 DK or Nordic Thingy:91), you can also use `LTE Link Monitor`_, which is implemented in `nRF Connect for Desktop`_.
 This application is used to establish LTE communication with the nRF9160 modem through AT commands, and it also displays the UART output.

-To connect to the nRF9160-based board with LTE Link Monitor, perform the following steps:
+To connect to the nRF9160-based kit with LTE Link Monitor, perform the following steps:

 1. Launch the LTE Link Monitor app.